jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

-* Robin reports on status and requirements as supplied by Jason from Cape Town for the Cape Town meet-up. ✔ / ✘
+* Robin reports on status and requirements as supplied by Jason from Cape Town for the Cape Town meet-up. ✘
 * Robin (once MailChimp is up) continue to support through the newsletter.
-  ✔ / ✘
+  ✔
 * Riaan: Book to go and consider Lee sponsored.
 Check with Greg and Robin about going. ✔

 Notes:
+* The newsletter is being handled by Jason (Robotto).
+* Jason Legodi was sent down to Cape Town earlier.
+* We have funds to bring someone up from Cape Town to talk at the JHB meetup.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Durban